PavilionVI/TrayNotification/README.md

 ##About
 You can customize almost everything, including:

--Back, tile and text colors
+- Back, tile and text colors
--Display image & its padding
+- Display image & its padding
--Animation style and direction (popup/toast, slide from bottom/side) -Spacing from working screen area
+- Animation style and direction (popup/toast, slide from bottom/side)
+- Spacing from working screen area
--Animation duration
+- Animation duration
--Popup lifetime - await dismissal or set custom -Something else I probably forgot
+- Popup lifetime - await dismissal or set custom
+- Something else I probably forgot

 ##Usage
 With so many options, it was difficult to design a configuration.
 Neither a gigantic constructor nor a million properties were desirable.
 I ended up grouping it into 2x models for the image & coloring, supplying animation flags in the constructor, and duration options via the Show method.

-Here's how to set it up the color and image groups:
+Here's how to set up the color and image models:

 ```C#
 Coloring coloring = new Coloring()